jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/1a_title.md

 ---
 id: title
+title: 1a.
+Title
+summary:
-title: "1a.
-Title"
+    title: 1a.
+Title
+    text: Identification as a randomised trial.
 ---

+## What to write

-Identification as a randomized trial in the title.
+Identification as a randomised trial

-## Read More
+## Explanation

-The ability to identify a report of a randomised trial in an electronic database depends to a large extent on how it was indexed.
-Indexers may not classify a report as a randomised trial if the authors do not explicitly report this information.64 To help ensure that a study is appropriately indexed and easily identified, authors should use the word “randomised” in the title to indicate that the participants were randomly assigned to their comparison groups
+The ability to identify a report of a randomised trial in a bibliographic database depends to a large extent on how it was indexed.
+Indexers might not classify a report as a randomised trial if the authors do not explicitly report this information.[@ref26] To help ensure that a study is appropriately indexed and easily identified, authors should use the word "randomised" in the title to indicate that the participants were randomly assigned to their comparison groups.

-## Examples
+## Example

-> Smoking reduction with oral nicotine inhalers: double blind, randomised clinical trial of efficacy and safety
+"Efficacy and Safety of Early Administration of 4-Factor Prothrombin Complex Concentrate in Patients With Trauma at Risk of Massive
+Transfusion: The PROCOAG Randomized Clinical Trial."[@ref25]